LaurenzV/krilla/src/validation/PDF_A2.md

 6.2.9.3: TODOL does this just apply to PostScript objects or all PostScript?? 🔴

-6.2.10: All pages that include transparency always have a group key. 🟢
+6.2.10: Only pages with soft masks have the G key. 🔴

 6.2.11.1: -